nishasridhar98/Video-Games-Sales-Prediction/README.md

 # Description of the repository
 This repository contains 3 notebooks
   1. Data Visualization-Video Games Sales Dataset.ipynb:
-      This notebook contains the code for data visualization of the given dataset.
+      This notebook contains the code for data visualization of the given dataset.Before running this notebook make sure you have      installed seaborn.

   2. Linear Regression-Video Games Sales Dataset.ipynb:
       This notebook contains implementation of the dataset using Multivariate Linear Regression.